GoogleChrome/web.dev/src/site/content/en/blog/content-indexing-api/index.md

 and [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API)
 provide you with the building blocks for storing and serving data when folks interact directly with a PWA.
-But building a high-quality, offline-first PWA is only part of the story: if folks don't realize that a web app's content is available while they're offline, they won't take full advantage of the work you put into implementing that functionality.
+But building a high-quality, offline-first PWA is only part of the story.
+If folks don't realize that a web app's content is available while they're offline, they won't take full advantage of the work you put into implementing that functionality.